Skip to content

 Troubleshooting

 When something isn’t working, start with microagent doctor.
-It checks the host backend, virtualization support, the supervisor binary, the default kernel, and the console surface, and tells you where the gap is.
+It checks the host backend, virtualization support, the supervisor binary, the default kernel, and console support, and tells you where the gap is.
 Most of the entries below are conditions doctor will flag.

 This page is indexed by symptom - search for whatever you’re seeing.